alpinebuster/as-docs/content/docs/undo.md

 ## Aspects

-Aspects are used to tell Blockbench which parts of the model to save in an undo point.
+Aspects are used to tell AS which parts of the model to save in an undo point.
 All aspects are within one `aspects` object.
 When adding or removing elements, textures etc., make sure the objects in question are stated in the first but not in the second aspects, or vice versa.

 |Aspect 	|Description	|Example
 |-----------|---------------|-